Error: Field cannot be left blank.

-In November 2024, PG&E submitted the project application and Proponent’s Environmental Assessment (PEA) to the California Public Utilities Commission (CPUC) Energy Division.
-View PG&E’s Application (A.24-11-005) and PEA here.
+In November 2024, PG&E submitted a project application and a Proponent’s Environmental Assessment (PEA) to the California Public Utilities Commission (CPUC).
+Review project materials, PG&E’s application or contact the CPUC here.

 Project status